Mount Arlington & Wayne, NJ

 Clients seeking our mental health screening service on their own are responsible for payment at the time of service.
 Those with out-of-network insurance coverage are eligible for reimbursement based on their plan.
 Clients are encouraged to speak to their insurance provider in determining the nature of their policy, proper protocol for submitting claims, and expected reimbursement rate.

-Immediate Mental Health Screenings: Cost – $395.00, includes a 1-1.5-hour clinical interview, administration of several symptom questionnaires, contact with all necessary third parties (school, employer, other treatment providers, etc.) including a letter stating the evaluation findings and treatment recommendations.
+Immediate Mental Health Screenings: Includes a 1-1.5-hour clinical interview, administration of several symptom questionnaires, contact with all necessary third parties (school, employer, other treatment providers, etc.) including a letter stating the evaluation findings and treatment recommendations.
 Payment is required at the time of the screening unless it is being covered by the referring school district or employer.